ariasAleia/OOP_Python/README.md

 ```

 In this case, the attribute *has_big_screen* was created after and it will be valid only for the object *item2* but the point here is that it was valid to add it.
 Yes, in the constructor we specify attributes that the instances of the class must have but it doesn't mean that we cannot add more attributes to specific instances that we created.

+## Specifying the type of a variable in a function

+Yep!
+I really like learning.
+I didn't know how to do this before and now I will learn it! :D I really feel better when I can make progress and understand!
+Understand.
+Wow!
+Definitely one of my favorite verbs.

+25:44